 Overall, while beavers’ teeth are unique, they share some similarities with other rodents.
 However, their teeth are specially adapted for their unique lifestyle of building dams and gnawing on trees.

-Also Read Can Toothpaste Remove Nail Polish?
+Also Read What can I use to brush my kittens teeth?
 (Everything You Need To Know)

 Human Interaction and Observations